-All our projects are designed to include homeless or formerly homeless street survivors as paid workers.
+All our projects are designed to include homeless or formerly homeless street survivors as paid workers, including our movement to reduce fossil fuel use.

 Other projects: Food, Art, Assembly